What are Cannabinoids?

 - Tetrahydrocannabivarin (THCV)

-Just like THC and CBD, Cannabichromene or CBC comes from the stem of the cannabis plants cannabigerolic acid (CBGA).
+Just like THC and CBD, Cannabichromene or CBC comes from the stem of the cannabis plants cannabigerol acid (CBGA).
 It is produced through heat or ultraviolet light.
 Getting techie here, so we’ll move on to the benefits.
-CBC does not get the user high and has shown potential in treating pain, inflammation and acne.
+CBC does not get the user high and has shown potential in treating pain, inflammation, and acne.
 Studies are being conducted on its benefits in treating cancer and depression.

-Cannabigerol or CBG, is a non-psychoactive cannabinoid much like CBD.
-It is produced when heat is applied to cannabigerolic acid.
+Cannabigerol or CBG is a non-psychoactive cannabinoid much like CBD.
+It is produced when the heat is applied to cannabigerol acid.
 I know, getting super-technical again.
-The short story is that is proves effective as a pain reliever, anti-convulsive, as a sleep aid, an anti-inflammatory and increases appetite.
-There is a wide variety of research, as well as a number of articles available to find out more about how this cannabinoid works with each health challenge, on the Internet and in the National Library of Medicine.
+The short story is that this is proving effective as a pain reliever, anti-convulsive, as a sleep aid, an anti-inflammatory and increases appetite.
+There is a wide variety of research, as well as several articles available to find out more about how this cannabinoid works with each health challenge, on the Internet and in the National Library of Medicine.

 Cannabinoids actually begin as cannabinoid acids (CBDA) that are activated when they’re heated.
 Although research is minimal, early lab studies show Cannabidiolic acid or CBDA is a potent compound that may help with inflammation, nausea and vomiting, and as an anti-cancer agent.
 Ongoing studies are being conducted.

 THC, the main psychoactive component of the cannabis plant, is the primary cannabinoid responsible for creating the high associated with recreational cannabis use.
-A variety of studies have shown that THC may be helpful in dealing with a number of medical challenges such as the side effects of chemo, lessening tremors due to spinal injuries, nausea and vomiting, digestive health, chronic pain and inflammation.
+A variety of studies have shown that THC may help deal with a number of medical challenges such as the side effects of chemo, lessening tremors due to spinal injuries, nausea, and vomiting, digestive health, chronic pain, and inflammation.